theNewbieClub-MAL/gfxEncyclopedia/contributing.md

 Forking a repository is a simple two-step process.
 Please follow this instruction below.

 1. Navigate back to the repository root ([`nattadasu/tncGfx-Encyclopedia`](https://github.com/nattadasu/tncGfx-Encyclopedia)).
+You can pass this step if on Desktop.
-2. In the top-right corner of the page, click Fork.
+2. In the top-right corner of the page, click Fork.<br/>
    ![Sample](src/forking.png)

 ### Cloning repository